2000–01 AEK Athens F.C. season: Overview

-In the first round of the UEFA Cup, AEK were drawn against Hungarian Vasas.
-At Ferenc Puskás Stadium, AEK appeared sluggish, but at the start of the second half, they woke up and quickly scored 2 goals, while later the laziness returned with the result of being equalizing with 2 goals in the last minutes of the match.
-In rematch of Nikos Goumas Stadium AEK appeared more serious and with Maladenis, who was the protagonist of the match, scored a goal in the 27th minute and two minutes later, won a penalty scored by Nikolaidis, with the 2–0 being the final score.
+In the first round of the UEFA Cup, AEK were drawn against the Hungarian Vasas.
+At Ferenc Puskás Stadium, AEK appeared sluggish, but at the beginning of the second half, they came to life and quickly scored twice.
+However, their complacency returned later in the match, allowing Vasas to equalise with two goals in the final minutes.
+In the rematch at Nikos Goumas Stadium, AEK led by Maladenis who scored a goal and won a penalty that was converted by Nikolaidis made the 2–0 in the first half hour, which remained as the final score.
 The next opponent for the yellow-blacks were Herfølge from Denmark.
-First match in Athens, where the amazing Nikolaidis scored an impressive of 4 of goals and Zikos scored another goal with a nice shot and AEK achieved an emphatic victory.
-In the rematch, the Danes took the lead from very early on with AEK equalizing.
-In the second half, Herfølge again took the lead with a penalty and the match ended with an unacceptable defeat for the Greek club.
-In the round of 32, the difficult times came for AEK, who were drawn with the German Bayer Leverkusen, were in the top of the Bundesliga at that time.
-The first match at the BayArena, where in a historic night for the Greek team, AEK took the lead early on, but then conceded 2 goals.
-However, AEK pressed and equalized, but before the celebrations were stopped, Bayer made it 3–2 with the yellow-blacks equalizing with a penalty.
-In the 79th minute, AEK made it 3–4 and while the Germans continued to press hard eventually AEK's defense hold again, conceding a goal at the end of the game which ended in the impressive 4–4.
-The rematch of Nikos Goumas on 7th December was an even more impressive night for AEK who scored at the beginning of the match, while in the second half they doubled their lead with a direct free kick and achieved a huge qualification win, which was one of the important in their European history.
-In the round of 16, things became even more difficult since AEK were drawn with the great Barcelona of Rivaldo, Kluivert, Overmars, Luis Enrique, Guardiola and De Boer.
-In the first leg at Nea Filadelfeia in a fantastic atmosphere, AEK stood up well, but a mistake by the yellow-black defense in the 42nd minute was enough for the Spanish team to open the score, where it remained until the end of the match and their few hopes of qualification they seemed to fly away.
-In the rematch at Camp Nou, the Greek club entered strongly, but Barcelona did not panic and crushed the yellow-blacks with a wide score of 5–0.
-AEK Athens' European run ended with elimination by the mighty Spanish team.
+In the first leg in Athens, Nikolaidis put on an outstanding performance, scoring four goals, while Zikos added another with a fine shot as AEK achieved an emphatic victory.
+In the second leg, the Danes took an early lead, with AEK equalising soon afterwards.
+In the second half, Herfølge regained the lead from the penalty spot and the match ended in a defeat for the Greek club.
+In the round of 32, AEK faced a much more difficult challenge, being drawn against Bayer Leverkusen, who were top of the Bundesliga.
+In the first match at BayArena, AEK took the lead early on, but then conceded two goals.
+However, AEK pressed and equalized, only for Bayer to regain the lead at 3–2.
+The yellow-blacks equalised again from the penalty spot and, in the 79th minute, took a 4–3 lead.
+Although the Germans continued to apply heavy pressure, AEK's defence held out until the final minutes, when they conceded an equaliser in a 4–4 draw.
+The rematch at Nikos Goumas Stadium on 7 December was an even more impressive night for AEK who scored at the beginning of the match, while in the second half they doubled their lead with a direct free kick, securing a memorable victory and one of the most important qualifications in the club's European history.
+In the round of 16, things became more difficult since AEK were drawn against Barcelona of Rivaldo, Kluivert, Overmars, Luis Enrique, Guardiola and De Boer.
+In the first leg at Nea Filadelfeia in a fantastic atmosphere, AEK stood up well, but a mistake by the defense in the 42nd minute was enough for Barcelona to open the score, which remained until the end of the match.
+In the rematch at Camp Nou, the Greek club entered strongly, but Barcelona did not panic and crushed the yellow-blacks with 5–0 and ended their European run.